astrohart/MFR/MFR.Replacers.Factories.Tests/README.md

 ##### Remarks

-This class enables callers to provide a filename and a projectFileRenamerConfiguration object reference, bundled together inside a File System Entry POCO, and it is serialized to disk.
+This class enables callers to provide a filename and a configuration object reference, bundled together inside a File System Entry POCO, and it is serialized to disk.